Care Home Mortgages

 What’s more, care home providers must demonstrate compliance with extensive and rigorous regulations to register and operate their care business.

-In England, it is the Care Quality Commission (CQC) which acts as the independent regulator to the sector and to ensure minimum quality and safety standards are met.
+In England, it is the Care Quality Commission (CQC) which acts as the independent regulator of the sector and ensures minimum quality and safety standards are met.

 The CQC has detailed regulations for care home owners, including the need to employ suitably qualified and competent staff and the need for the premises to meet stringent health and safety standards, as well as requirements for the safeguarding and treatment of residents.
 It inspects care homes at regular intervals and care homes may be put into special measures, or even struck off the register if they fail to meet the necessary care standards.

-If you are wanting to buy or set up a care home, you will need to make an application to register with CQC as the ‘care provider’.
+If you are wanting to buy a care home, you will need to make an application to register with CQC as the ‘care provider’.
 You may also need to appoint a registered care home manager who will take everyday responsibility.

 Meeting standards is essential and makes good business sense.
 The best solution to build a profitable business is to provide a high standard of care - which will help ensure full occupancy and hence maximise profits.